-I'm not exaggerating when I say that this recipe is my most requested OF ALL TIME.
-Whenever I teach cooking classes, I always bring a bodacious veggie platter filled with farmers' market veggies - with this sauce in the middle - and every time, my students go bananas!
-I can't take credit for the invention...
-Romesco is a traditional almond and roasted red pepper based sauce that originated in the Catalonia area in Spain.
+Hands-down, this is my most requested recipe.
+When I teach cooking classes, I usually bring a bodacious veggie platter with this sauce, and every time, folks are clamoring for the recipe (which I’m always happy to share).
+I definitely can't take credit for the creation of this dip...
+Romesco is a traditional almond + roasted red pepper based sauce that originated in the Catalonia area in Spain.
 The recipe is as easy as putting all the ingredients in a food processor, and it is fabulous with just about everything - from toast to crudité platters, roasted veggies, sautéed greens, as well as alongside chicken and seafood.
-I dare you to make this sauce and not fall in love... keep scrolling for the full recipe!
+I dare you to make this sauce and not fall in love... keep scrolling for the full recipe.

 This traditional Spanish sauce comes together in a flash in a food processor, and it makes everything that it's paired with taste fabulous.